iankorf/MCB185-2023/unit0_tools_of_the_trade/README.md

 The CLI always has a **focus**.
 When you first start up your terminal, the focus is your home directory.
 Your home directory is so important that there is a simple shortcut to get to it, the tilde key `~`.
-If you've never used this before, it's probably at the top left of your keyboard.
+If you've never used this before, it's probably at top left of your keyboard.

 If you change directories, the focus of your terminal will change to that directory.
 To find out where your focus is, use the `pwd` command to "print